No products in the cart.

 Potting and Pruning

 In patio and indoor pots, Epipremnum thrives.
 And even better, a hanging basket!
-Allow enough room for growth; for starters, a 10′′ to 20′′ circle, 10′′ deep pot should serve.
+Allow enough room for growth; for starters, a 10′′ to 20′′ circles, 10′′ deep pot should serve.
 Keep in mind that the looser your roots are, the higher and healthier your plant will be.

 When the plant’s growth slows due to root entanglement, it’s time to upgrade to a larger pot.

 If you want to encourage new growth on your plant, prune any stem that has become damaged or withered.
 You can also remove wayward stems if they grow in the wrong direction.
-If you decide to prune your plant, make sure that you use a sharp pair of garden shears to do so and dispose of any clippings to avoid spreading the disease.

-Epipremnum pinnatum Varieties and Similar Plants
+Epipremnum Pinnatum Varieties and Similar Plants

 There are also a lot of varieties in the Epipremnun genus.
 All of them have their own kind of beauty with striking features.
 And I can assure you that you will want to have them all!